aistabci/abci-docs/v3/en/docs/job-execution.md

 English: [https://abci.ai/en/how_to_use/tariffs.html](https://abci.ai/en/how_to_use/tariffs.html)

 !!! note
-    Reservation for Compute Node is treated as resource type rt_HF.
+    Reservation for Compute Node (H) is treated as resource type rt_HF.